pensjonatus/flash-fiction/blog/must-finish.md

 ---
-title: 'What a Twist!'
+title: What a Twist!
 date: '2012-05-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jack was alone in his tiny dorm room, sitting straight in front of his tiny